henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

   values in order to estimate the trustworthiness of the device.
 As such, a list of those elements that were extended into the PCRs is reported.
-Note though that for certain environments, this step may be optional if a list of valid PCR configurations (in the form of RIM available to the verifier) exists and no measurement log is required.
+Note though that for certain environments, this step may be optional if a list of valid PCR configurations (in the form of RIM available to the Verifier) exists and no measurement log is required.

 Implicit Attestation: